Bob McCaskill: Coaching career

-He finished his coaching career with a stint at Hawthorn, McCaskill walked into a meeting in the Club's secretary office and announced "Gentlemen, I've decided that I am going to be the coach of Hawthorn Football Club".
+He finished his coaching career with a stint at Hawthorn from 1950 to 1951.
+McCaskill apparently walked into a meeting in the Club's secretary office and announced "Gentlemen, I've decided that I am going to be the coach of Hawthorn Football Club".

-The first decision McCaskill made was to change the jumper from brown with a gold vee to brown and gold vertical stripes, he thought that the change would make the players look bigger and huskier.
+In 1950, Hawthorn changed the jumper from brown with a gold vee to brown and gold vertical stripes, at the suggestion of coach, Bob McCaskill.

-McCaskill as coach also wanted to make changes to the playing group, starting with Kevin Curran to be captain.
-Outgoing captain-coach Alec Albiston was angry as he was told by a member of the board that he would remain as captain.
-Brownlow Medallist Col Austen sided with Albiston and a split occurred.
-The board sided with the new coach and gave Albiston and Austen open clearances.
-Without the club’s best two players, the team did not win a match in 1950 but won 4 in 1951.
+Kevin Curran was appointed as club captain in 1950 under McCaskill, who took over from 1949 captain-coach, Alec Albiston, with Hawthorn finishing on the bottom of the ladder in 1949, with three wins.
+Hawthorn did not win a match in 1950 but won four matches in 1951 and finished second last on the ladder under McCaskill.

-Late in 1951 McCaskill's health began to fail, in and out of hospital he wasn't well enough to continue coaching, his assistant Jack Hale was appointed caretaker coach in the hope Bob would recover.
+Late in 1951 McCaskill's health began to fail.
+He was in and out of hospital but was reappointed as Hawthorn's coach for 1952.
+McCaskill wasn't well enough to continue coaching in 1952, his assistant Jack Hale was appointed caretaker coach in the hope Bob would recover.
 He died at home on 23 June 1952.

+The perpetual McCaskill Trophy was struck in honour of McCaskill for VFL senior football matches between North Melbourne and Hawthorn from 1952 onwards, due to his extraordinary coaching skills over many years.

-Outside Football
+Outside football

 A musically gifted man, he could play the cornet.
+In 1916 McCaskill was the bandmaster of the Maribyrnong Artillery Band.

-McCaskill was recorded as a Bandmaster when he enlisted with The Army.
+McCaskill was recorded as a Bandmaster when he enlisted with The Army in World War Two.

 Later in life McCaskill lead the Bendigo Citizens Band to an Australian championship.